Rayakoski

-Rayakoski (Раякоски; Rajakoski, Grensefoss lit. border rapids) is a rural locality (an inhabited locality) in Pechengsky District of Murmansk Oblast, Russia, located adjacent to the tripoint between Finland, Norway, and Russia.
+Rayakoski (Раякоски; Rajakoski, Grensefoss; the Finnish and Norwegian name means border rapids, while the Russian name is borrowed) is a rural locality (an inhabited locality) in Pechengsky District of Murmansk Oblast, Russia, located adjacent to the tripoint between Finland, Norway, and Russia.
 Population: 238 (2010 Census).

 Overview

-Rayakoski is located around the Rayakoski Hydroelectric Power Plant, built in 1956.
+The settlement of Rayakoski emerged during the construction of the Rayakoski Hydroelectric Power Plant in 1955 and 1956.
+The Muotkavaara border tripoint between Russia, Finland and Norway is located nearby.

-History

-In 1947, Finland sold the 169 square kilometer (65 sq mi) Jäniskoski area with its hydroelectric plant, in exchange for Soviet-confiscated German investments in Finland.